 Whether you are targeting tailing bones & reds on the flats or snook & tarpon on the dock lights- a natural, soft-landing shrimp pattern is a must-have in the arsenal box.
 The inspiration for this fly was to outsmart the smartest and biggest Biscayne Bay bonefish in my home waters of Miami.

-This fly will also get the job done on pass and dock light snook and tarpon.
+This fly will also do the job on pass and dock light snook and tarpon.
 The same colors can be used, but your stripping and movement profile might vary.
 In this scenario, you want your shrimp to swim with the tide and give more of a 'pop and stop' action.
 This will also be effective if you run into tarpon or permit on a bonefish flat- and give yourself a shot at that holy grail grand slam.

 In any bonefish haven most traveled, these fish have seen all variations of Charlies and Gotchas.
 For your next trip, tie some Shrimp Skleepers in sizes 2, 4, and 6...you will not be disappointed!

-Written by Christian Marrero
+Dr. Christian Marrero

 The Miami Fly Guy